severity1/terraform-cloud-mcp/README.md

 ## Development Guide

-> **Note**: The project is currently migrating all tools to use explicit Pydantic models for request validation and parameter handling instead of `**kwargs`.
-See the workspace, organization, and runs implementations for the reference pattern to follow.
+> **Note**: This project uses explicit Pydantic models for request validation and parameter handling.
+Common patterns like JSON:API payload construction have been extracted to utility functions in `utils/payload.py` and `utils/request.py` following KISS and DRY principles.

 ### Development Setup